mithi/react-philosophies/WIP_PR_TEMPLATE.md

 - [ ] I have kept the following in mind as I was writing my code:
   - [ ] The [single responsibility principle](https://github.com/mithi/react-philosophies/tree/main?tab=readme-ov-file#-23-keep-your-components-small-and-simple) to avoid god components and methods
-  - [ ] Dependency Injection techniques like [render props](https://legacy.reactjs.org/docs/render-props.html) for loose coupling
   - [ ] [Component composition](https://legacy.reactjs.org/docs/composition-vs-inheritance.html) for crafting reusable code
   - [ ] [Simplifying complex logic and conditionals](https://refactoring.guru/replace-nested-conditional-with-guard-clauses) so that my code is easy to read and understand
+  - [ ] Dependency Injection where appropriate to keep code modular and testable

   - [ ] Common [concrete examples of code smells](https://github.com/mithi/react-philosophies/blob/main/WIP_CODE_QUALITY_CHECKLIST.md#concrete-examples) to be wary of

 - [ ] I have tested for cross-browser compatibility (Firefox, Safari, Chrome)